piuzha/APT/README.md

-# APT
+# Pruning Foundation Models for High Accuracy without Retraining

-code for 'Pruning Foundation Models for High Accuracy without Retraining'
+code for 'Pruning Foundation Models for High Accuracy without Retraining'.

+To be updated.